Kerch is pronounced “kersh”

 2. Gather and write the content.

 Ask any web developer and you’ll get pretty much the same answer.
 The hardest part of building a website?
 Getting content from the client.
 I’ve written and published several newsletters, some in print and some on line.
-Then after slogging through the writing and rewriting of bylaws for a couple of nonprofit organizations, I wrote the book Fix My Bylaws: A simple plain-English guide to customize the bylaws of your nonprofit organization.

 I won’t write your story, but I do read what I work on.
 If something doesn’t make sense, I’ll ask.
 But, if you need it, I have colleagues who can interview you and get the right words down on paper.

 The second part of the content dilemma is Search Engine Optimization (SEO).
 This has to be considered on every page of your site, not just the home page.
 The better your content is constructed in the beginning, the better off you are down the road.
 But language changes and the right words today, might not be the right words in a year.
 SEO maintenance is an investment and we can do that.